-Unfortunately, sex is being taught among our youth without guidance, whether we agree to it or not, our children are exposed to sex through media, internet and peers.
-The average age of coercion is 11-14 years of age.
-Human trafficking has a stigma attached to it of a usually “white” child hand cuffed in a basement with a mattress or in poor economic counties.
+Unfortunately, sex is being taught among our youth without guidance, whether we agree to it or not, our children are exposed to sex through media, internet, and peers.
+The average age of coercion is 13 years of age.
 While sometimes this may be the case, it is usually a child that has trusted an individual that has groomed them to believe that they are loved and valued.
 The perpetrator can be a boyfriend, family members, classmates, neighbors or a stranger.
 Often times, CSEC is in the form of survival sex, when a child is exploited to obtain their basic needs.
 However, sometimes the victim can be drugged or seasoned to force them into submission.

 Our school program is designed to reach the youth, parents and educators on contributing factors that make a person or situation high risk for commercial sexual exploitation of children.

 Equipping youth with a future and a hope

 501(c)(3) non-profit organization